dhilipkd/Heart-Disease-Prediction-using-Machine-Learning/README.md

-# Heart-Disease-Prediction-using-Machine-Learning
 # Heart Disease Risk Prediction using Machine Learning

 This project builds an **end-to-end Heart Disease Risk Prediction system** using Machine Learning classification techniques.
 Multiple models are trained, tuned, evaluated, and the best-performing model is deployed using **Streamlit** for real-time risk prediction.

-## Project Overview

-Heart disease is one of the leading causes of death worldwide.
-This project predicts whether a patient is at **high risk or low risk of heart disease** based on demographic, lifestyle, and medical features using supervised machine learning models.

 ## Key Features